mattmcd/mattmcd.github.io/_posts/2020-07-25-Weekly-Recap.md

 headline: Weekly Recap 2020-07-25
 abstract: Log of things seen in week 2020-07-18 to 2020-07-25 (updated mid week)
 ---
+This week I started rereading [Red Plenty](https://www.amazon.co.uk/Red-Plenty-Francis-Spufford-ebook/dp/B0044DEFSC) by Francis Spufford, linear programming and economics in the USSR.
+It inspired me enough to get [Mechanism Design: A Linear Programming Approach](https://www.amazon.co.uk/gp/product/B00H7WPE00) by Rakesh V. Vohra to see if there's anything I can apply to work.
+Linear programming is fun, been a while since I've played with it.

 # Blockchain Blockchain Blockchain

 This week is all about [YFI Farming](https://defirate.com/yfi-governance-token/) after [yearn.finance](https://yearn.finance) yield aggregator released the [YFI governance token](https://gov.yearn.finance/).
 It can only currently be earned by [contributing to one of the yearn liquidity pools](https://medium.com/iearn/earning-yfi-y-curve-fi-53b5fd347f0f).
-This caused LTV in thos pools to shoot up, YFI price rocketing to \>\$1000 and giving APYof \>1000% in the pools for early liquidity providers (I managed a 5% return over a day).
+This caused LTV in those [pools to shoot up](https://defipulse.com/yearn.finance), YFI price rocketing to \>\$1000 and giving APY of \>1000% in the pools for early liquidity providers.

 [Yield Farming](https://yieldfarming.info/) stats.